The little things count (and add up)

 Is there a specific area of your business or a specific time of year that could do with a boost?
 I can build an integrated campaign to focus on getting results where you need them most.

-This should always be through an email platform like Mailchimp, where beautifully designed professional emails that display well, including on mobiles, can be created.
+This should always be through an email platform, where beautifully designed professional emails that display well, including on mobiles, can be created.
 Delivering regular, targeted, interesting communications to your audience is a great way to keep people engaged with your brand.
 I can take the content for these emails completely off your hands, with idea creation, drafting copy and design.

 You don’t have to pay for coverage in newspapers, radio and TV if you have an interesting story to tell.
 The reach and influence of the media is still huge, and it gives credibility because someone else is reporting on you.
 People know it isn’t an ad, so they attach the understanding that it is worthwhile to read about or watch.
 Nowadays this isn’t just limited to traditional press either, it’s about influencers – depending on your market, bloggers can be just as powerful.
 Get retweeted by the right person and it could be all you need.
 I can also create Q&As to prepare you for a media interview.

 Social media fosters a sense of belonging to your brand.
 Good interesting content will always win over an overt sales message, especially on social media.
-I can improve or set up social media channels most relevant to your audience and provide regular content for you to share.
+I can create content for you to share.

 You can boost the content with social media advertising to grow your audience too.
 It costs peanuts (about £20, compared to thousands for traditional ads in print, TV and radio) and they can be highly targeted (for example, “I want to reach all parents in Cambridge, aged 30-50, with an interest in music and education”).
 A call to action (for example ‘learn more’ or ‘book now’) links people directly to where you want them to be.